Perfect Strangers (Deep Purple song)

-"Perfect Strangers" is a song by the British hard rock band Deep Purple.
+"Perfect Strangers" is a song by the British rock band Deep Purple.
 It is the title track of their 1984 comeback album Perfect Strangers.
+It was also released as the first single from the album in the UK.

-It is one of the few Deep Purple compositions to not feature a guitar solo.
+It is one of the few Deep Purple compositions not to feature a guitar solo.
 Nevertheless, founding band member and guitarist Ritchie Blackmore has called it his favorite Deep Purple song.
 The lyrics are inspired by the Elric books by Michael Moorcock.

+As a single, it spent 3 weeks in the UK Singles charts from 26 January to 9 February 1985 peaking at No. 48, a modest performance as compared to the album as a whole which had peaked at No. 5 of the UK Album charts throughout November and December the previous year.